NewGaea/adinjo-journalist/grammar/advanced_grammar/ch02_sounds_script/01_phonology.md

 ### Stress

 Stress occurs by tensing (usually also raising) the tone of the first syllable containing certain vowels, in order of priority.
-This tensing causes the vowel to be pronounced as it's _asent_ marked counterpart, though it is overridden by explicit accent markings, and is the only way **\<a\>** can be stressed.
+This tensing causes the vowel to be pronounced more like its _asènt_ marked counterpart.
+Natural stress patterns are overridden by explicit accent markings, which are the only way **\<a\>** can be stressed.

 #### Explicit Stress Markers